probablycorey/wax/README.md

 )
 ```

-What about calling Objective-C blocks?
+What about calling Objective-C blocks?[see more detail](https://github.com/alibaba/wax/wiki/Block).

 ``` lua
 --OC block type is id (^)(NSInteger, id, BOOL, CGFloat)